Lisa Murkowski: Alaska House of Representatives

 In 1998, Murkowski was elected to the Alaska House of Representatives.
 Her District 18 included northeast Anchorage, Fort Richardson and Elmendorf Air Force Base (now Joint Base Elmendorf-Richardson, or JBER), and suburban parts of Eagle River-Chugiak.
 In 1999, she introduced legislation establishing a Joint Armed Services Committee.
 She was reelected in 2000 and, after her district boundaries changed, in 2002.
 That year she had a conservative primary opponent, Nancy Dahlstrom, who challenged her because Murkowski supported abortion rights and rejected conservative economics.
-Murkowski prevailed by 56 votes.
+Murkowski won by 56 votes.
 She was named as House Majority Leader for the 2003–04 legislative session.
 She resigned her House seat before taking office, due to her appointment by her father to the seat he had vacated in the U.S. Senate, upon his stepping down to assume the Alaska governorship.
 Murkowski sat on the Alaska Commission on Post Secondary Education and chaired both the Labor and Commerce and the Military and Veterans Affairs Committees.
-After she resigned to join the U.S. Senate, her father appointed Dahlstrom, the District Republican committee's choice, as her replacement.
+After she resigned to join the U.S. Senate, her father appointed Dahlstrom, the choice of the district's Republican committee, as her replacement.

 U.S. Senate

 Appointment

 In December 2002, Murkowski—while a member of the state House—was appointed by her father, Governor Frank Murkowski, to fill his own U.S. Senate seat made vacant when he resigned from the Senate after being elected governor.

-The appointment caused controversy in Alaska.
-Many voters disapproved of the nepotism.
-Her appointment eventually resulted in a referendum that stripped the governor of his power to directly appoint replacement Senators.
-Along with others eligible to be considered, future Alaska governor Sarah Palin interviewed unsuccessfully for the seat.
+The appointment, which many Alaska voters saw as a product of nepotism, caused considerable controversy.
+Her appointment eventually resulted in a referendum that stripped the governor of the power to directly appoint replacement senators.
+Along with others eligible to be considered, future Alaska governor Sarah Palin interviewed for the seat.
+Murkowski was sworn in on January 7, 2003.

 Elections

-Murkowski has won four full terms to the Senate; she won 48.6% of the vote in 2004, 39.5% in 2010, 44.4% in 2016 and 53.7% in 2022.
+Murkowski has had several close challenges but has never lost a general election.
+She has won four full terms to the Senate; she won 48.6% of the vote in 2004, 39.5% in 2010, 44.4% in 2016 and 53.7% in 2022.

 2004

 Murkowski ran for a full Senate term against former Governor Tony Knowles in the 2004 election after winning a primary challenge by a large margin.
 She was considered vulnerable due to the controversy over her appointment, and polling showed the race was very close.
 The centrist Republican Main Street Partnership, which wanted to run TV ads for Murkowski, was told no airtime was left to buy.
-Near the end of the campaign, senior U.S. Senator Ted Stevens shot ads for Murkowski and claimed that if a Democrat replaced Murkowski, Alaska would likely receive fewer federal dollars.
-Murkowski defeated Knowles by a narrow margin.
+Near the end of the campaign, senior U.S. Senator Ted Stevens appeared in TV ads for Murkowski and claimed that if a Democrat replaced Murkowski, Alaska would likely receive fewer federal dollars.
+Murkowski defeated Knowles by 9,349 votes.